John O'Callaghan (singer): Early life

-O'Callaghan was born in Phoenix, Arizona and was raised there most of his life.
-He went to ASU for two semesters and then dropped out to join The Maine.
-Before turning to music, O'Callaghan used to play baseball.
+John O'Callaghan was born and raised in Phoenix, Arizona.
+He attended Arizona State University for two semesters before dropping out to join American rock band The Maine.
+Before turning to music, O'Callaghan played baseball.

 Career

 O'Callaghan began his career by auditioning for The Maine with no prior vocal experience.
-The group has released eight studio albums including You Are OK that reached number one on the Billboard Independent Albums chart.
+The group has released nine studio albums including You Are OK that reached number one on the Billboard Independent Albums chart.
 They were featured in various Punk Goes Pop compilation albums.
 The band won the "Power of Music Award" in 2017 and O'Callaghan spoke about winning the award stating, "For me, awards are never something you should think about unless it's directly impacting you as far as being voted by the people that dig what you do, but for me it's really special because you guys are acknowledging the people that make it all possible for us."

+In 2008, O'Callaghan was featured on the song "Just Another One" by A Rocket to the Moon from their EP, Greetings From....
+In 2011, he was featured on Arkells' "On Paper", from their album, Michigan Left.
 In 2014, he formed a side project along with guitarist Jared Monaco called Eagles in Drag.
 Their self-titled EP was released in 2014 and peaked at number 35 on the US Heatseekers Albums chart.
+O'Callaghan co-wrote and provided additional vocals for the song "Long Way Home" on Nick Santino's debut studio album, Big Skies.

 In 2016, he began a solo project under the moniker John the Ghost releasing his first single titled, "Sour Grapes" on April 12, 2016.
 He released his debut extended play, Sincerely, John the Ghost on April 29, 2016.
 In 2020, O'Callaghan returned to the solo project and released his comeback single "Rolled Down Window".
 On January 15, 2021, he released his single "Drive" and announced the upcoming release of his debut album, I Only Want to Live Once.
 Days before the release of his album, he released another single "The Patterns" that featured other previous singles such as "Drive" and "Live Once".
 O'Callgahn released his debut album, I Only Want to Live Once on February 12, 2021.

 In 2017, he was nominated at the Alternative Press Music Awards for "Best Vocalist" but lost to Lynn Gunn of Pvris.
 O'Callaghan has worked as a composer and songwriter for the band Grayscale.
 In 2010, O'Callaghan collaborated with photographer Dirk Mai in the creation of Exaltation, a book containing 15 poems written by O'Callaghan complemented by nine accompanying photographs by Mai.
 He also released a book of poetry titled Sincerely, John The Ghost in 2016 to accompany his solo EP of the same name.
+In 2024, he released a book titled The Highly Unqualified Hand-Guide To Keeping Plants Alive, consisting of poems, ideas and advice.